diggerhq/digger/README.md

 Digger also doesn't differentiate locks based on statefiles - if a PR is locked, it's locked for all "instances" of state (aka [Terraform CLI Workspaces](https://developer.hashicorp.com/terraform/cloud-docs/workspaces#terraform-cloud-vs-terraform-cli-workspaces))

-state-level locks will keep working normally because are handled by terraform itself ([same as in Atlantis](https://www.runatlantis.io/docs/locking.html#relationship-to-terraform-state-locking))
+State-level locks will keep working normally because are handled by terraform itself ([same as in Atlantis](https://www.runatlantis.io/docs/locking.html#relationship-to-terraform-state-locking))

 ## Notes